Final Approval of Settlement Granted

 During the Class Period (January 15, 2015 through October 28, 2016), PSG was a developer and manufacturer of sports equipment and apparel that it sold to retailers in the United States and internationally.
 The company owned and operated under the well-known brand names Bauer, Easton, Maverik, Combat, Mission, Maverik, Cascade, and Inaria.

 The initial complaint was filed on May 16, 2016; on June 7, 2016, the Court appointed the Fund as Lead Plaintiff and Cohen Milstein as sole Lead Counsel.
 The Fund filed the first amended complaint in August 2016.
 In October 2016, PSG filed for bankruptcy in Delaware and Canada, and shortly thereafter, in November 2016, the Fund filed a second amended complaint.
 After extensive briefing in the U.S. Bankruptcy Court for the District of Delaware and the Ontario Superior Court, PSG and the Fund (acting on behalf of itself and the class), entered into a settlement agreement (subsequently approved by the Delaware and Canadian courts), by which the Fund obtained over 20.4 million pages of documents from PSG.
+In addition, the Fund obtained a cash payment of $1.15 million, less reimbursement of the Trustee expenses, as part of the settlement.
 In September 2019, the Fund filed a third amended complaint against remaining Defendants Davis and Rosenthal.
-The amended complaint charges Defendants with violations of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 (the “Exchange Act”), and Rule 10b-5 thereunder.
+The amended complaint charged Defendants with violations of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 (the “Exchange Act”), and Rule 10b-5 thereunder.

 On March 14, 2016, the New York Post published an article entitled “Bauer’s Parent Company Questioned About Misdating Earnings,” stating that customers told the former PSG Chairman the company had asked them to misdate earnings, sending shares tumbling by over 10.35% to close at $3.55 per share on March 15, 2016, on an average two-day trading volume of approximately 2.29 million shares, damaging investors.